Pinoy Big Brother: Teen Edition 1: Elimination notes

-Big Night
+The Big Night

 On June 3, 2006, at the Aliw Theater in Pasay, Kim Chiu was crowned the winner of the first Teen Edition, garnering 41.4% or 626,562 votes of the final votes cast since Day 29.
 Mikee Lee came in second with 20.7% or 313,032 votes, while Gerald Anderson in third with 19.4% or 293,234 votes.
 Clare Cabiguin was the first to come out among the final four, garnering 18.5% or 279,390 votes.
 A record 1,512,218 votes were cast in the Big Night.

 The Teen Big Four entered in a boat and was escorted to a waiting room.
 Soon the winners were declared one after the other.
 The Big Night was entitled A Fairy Tale Finale, therefore all the sets and costumes were fairy tale related.
 The final four were also addressed as princes and princesses.
-The Fourth and Third Big Placers received a cash prize of PhP 100,000, a college scholarship and a trip to a local destination.
-The Second Teen Big Placer received a cash prize of PhP 500,000, a college scholarship and a trip to a local destination.
-The Teen Big Winner received a cash prize of PhP 1,000,000, a college scholarship, a trip to a local destination and a condominium unit to Chatteau Valenzuela.
+The Fourth and Third Big Placers received a cash prize of ₱100,000, a college scholarship and a trip to a local destination.
+The Second Teen Big Placer received a cash prize of ₱500,000, a college scholarship and a trip to a local destination.
+The Teen Big Winner received a cash prize of ₱1,000,000, a college scholarship, a trip to a local destination and a condominium unit to Chatteau Valenzuela.

 The finale also marked Toni Gonzaga's return to the show as host.